syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### Cut

-**Cut** the selected elements from the Diagram to the Diagram’s clipboard.
-The following code illustrates how to execute **Cut command**.
+`cut` the selected elements from the Diagram to the Diagram’s clipboard.
+The following code illustrates how to execute Cut command.

 {% highlight js %}